Abirii/Camara-Remote-Control/README.md

 # Hand Segmentation
 For each frame in time - The estimated background is substracted from the current image.
 The objects left after subtraction are presumably the foreground objects.
 We had to blur the frames using ​Gaussian blur ​and morphology operations (​opening​) to ​achieve better results.
-Finally we can find the external contours from the Hand Segment.
+Finally, we can find the external contours from the Hand Segment.

 # Count the fingers being held up
 We follow the steps bellow: